 Software development across the world is speeding up and diversifying.
 Groundbreaking and “disruptive” software is being developed for consumers and business that are more demanding, fast-paced, and more competitive than ever before.
 Because of the global potential of most software applications, software aimed at a global market should be fully localized.

 In the localization industry, there are many tools that LSPs (Language Services Providers) can choose from to prepare content for translators to translate.
 But these localization software tools do more than just allow for content to be easily translated.
 They are used by the localization software engineers before translation starts to prepare the files and tag content, and after translation finishes to run Quality Checks and ensure the correct functionality of the localized software.

-With the emergence of CMS and the move towards cloud based technologies, we are seeing a change in the type of file format we work with for localization: SCON, JSON and YML to name just a few are becoming increasingly popular.
+With the emergence of CMS and the move towards cloud based technologies, we are seeing a change in the type of file formats we work with for software localization: SCON, JSON and YML to name just a few are becoming increasingly popular.